Total Pageviews

 The last major pirate trial in Nova Scotia was in 1844 thus ending this saga of history

-Because of rumors of hidden treasures to be found here in our Province ( especially Oak Island located in Mahone Bay) people have been searching & digging for over 200 years with not much luck, which adds to the folklore to the Pirate Saga of Nova Scotia
+Because of all the rumors of hidden treasures to be found here in our Province (especially Oak Island located in Mahone Bay.....think of the History Channel; The Curse of Oak Island) people have been searching and digging for over 200 years with not much luck, which adds to the folklore to the Pirate story of Nova Scotia

 One of the most visited places in North America is Peggys Cove which is an area formed by the glaciers millions of years ago.